How to Fix the 504 Gateway Timeout Error in WordPress?

 There are several reasons why your WordPress site might be experiencing the 504 Gateway Timeout error.
 Here are some common causes to consider:

-• Slow server response time – If your server takes too long to respond, it can result in a 504 error.
+• Slow server response time—If your server takes too long to respond, you may receive a 504 error.

 • High website traffic – An influx of visitors can overwhelm your server’s resources, leading to a timeout error.